 - Independent Assessments

 - Special Education Conflict Resolution: Mediation And Due Process

 *All content in this article is for informational purposes only.
-It is not a substitute for legal advice.
-Regarding matters of the law and policy – please consult an attorney or advocate on your child’s behalf.
+Furthermore, it is not a substitute for legal advice.
+Regarding matters of the law and policy, please consult an attorney or advocate on your child’s behalf.